-Vitamin C is an essential nutrient which plays many crucial roles within the body.
+Vitamin C is an essential nutrient that plays many crucial roles within the body.

-Vitamin C, which is also called ascorbic acid, strengthens the immune system, promotes recovery after illness, helps develop collagen to support skin and strengthen bones and protects against cellular damage which causes premature ageing.
+Vitamin C, which is also called ascorbic acid, strengthens the immune system, promotes recovery after illness, helps develop collagen to support skin, strengthens bones and protects against cellular damage which causes premature ageing.

 It also plays a vital role in the absorption and metabolism of other nutrients in the body including iron, folate and calcium.
 Studies have also shown that vitamin C can help reduce stress hormones and inflammation in the body and help break down bad cholesterol.

 Without vitamin C, our bodies cannot function properly, however many people in the UK aren’t getting enough in their diet.